pytorch/serve/examples/Huggingface_Transformers/README.md

 ### Creating a torch Model Archive

 Once, setup_config.json,  sample_text.txt and index_to_name.json are set properly, we can go ahead and package the model and start serving it.
 The artifacts realted to each operation mode (such as sample_text.txt, index_to_name.json) can be place in their respective folder.
-The current setting in "setup_config.json" is based on a fine_tuned BERT model,  "bert-large-uncased-whole-word-masking-finetuned-squad", for question answering.
-To fine-tune RoBERTa or other models, it can be done by running [squad example](https://huggingface.co/transformers/examples.html#squad) from huggingface.
+The current setting in "setup_config.json" is based on "bert-base-uncased" off the shelf, for sequence classification and Torchscript as save_mode.
+To fine-tune BERT, RoBERTa or other models, for question ansewering you can refer to [squad example](https://huggingface.co/transformers/examples.html#squad) from huggingface.
+Model packaging using pretrained for save_mode can be done as follows:

 ```
-torch-model-archiver --model-name BERTQA --version 1.0 --serialized-file Transformer_model/pytorch_model.bin --handler ./Transformer_handler_generalized.py --extra-files "Transformer_model/config.json,./setup_config.json"
+torch-model-archiver --model-name BERTSeqClassification --version 1.0 --serialized-file Transformer_model/pytorch_model.bin --handler ./Transformer_handler_generalized.py --extra-files "Transformer_model/config.json,./setup_config.json, ./Seq_classification_artifacts/index_to_name.json"

 ```

 In case of using Torchscript the packaging step would look like the following:

 ```
-torch-model-archiver --model-name BERTQA --version 1.0 --serialized-file Transformer_model/traced_model.pt --handler ./Transformer_handler_generalized.py --extra-files "./setup_config.json"
+torch-model-archiver --model-name BERTSeqClassification_Torchscript --version 1.0 --serialized-file Transformer_model/traced_model.pt --handler ./Transformer_handler_generalized.py --extra-files "./setup_config.json,./Seq_classification_artifacts/index_to_name.json"

 ```